Introduction

 Other Optimizations

 The distribution also makes some other choices of lesser importance and effect for the sake of performance.
 One such choice is to disable the kernel's watchdog, a system heartbeat monitoring system.
-The distribution uses the imprecise kernel command line parameter nowatchdog.
-This does indeed reduce the overhead due to the continuous system monitoring, and it does prevent the "Watchdog did not stop!" error message when powering down the system.
-However, this particular optimization is not worth it as it prevents the intended functionality of the system which allows the system to recover after errors.
+The distribution uses the kernel command line parameter nowatchdog.
+Disabling the wathcdog does indeed reduce the overhead due to the continuous system monitoring, and it does prevent the "Watchdog did not stop!" error message when powering down the system.
+However, this particular optimization and its resulting marginal increase in performance is not worth the loss in reliability of the system as the watchdog's intended functionality is to ensure the system recovers after errors.
 A performance optimization, a marginal one at that, is not worth a decrease in reliability, in my opinion.
+(See Section Fixes and Enhancements, below on how to reenable the watchdog.)

 Shells